sman-dk/hamsterPrinter/README.md

 N.b.
 Twitter is using the real time streaming API.
 This free API does not have a guarantee that 100% of the messages are delivered.
 I.e. you may experience that a tweet is missing.

 ## Installation guide
-You need a MySQL server (at least version 5.7 or on Debian, where MariaDB is suddenly used instead, it has to be MariaDB version 10.2.7 or newer)
+You need a MySQL server (at least version 5.7 or on Debian, where MariaDB is suddenly used instead, it has to be MariaDB version 10.2.7 or newer, since we need JSON support in MySQL)
 ```
-apt-get install mysql-server
+apt install mysql-server
 ```

 ### Create the database schema